Hesam-Eskandari/tech-school/csharp/level-1.md

       Saturday = 7;
   }
   ```
-- If values (1, 2, …) are not gives, it will start from one by default.
+- If values (1, 2, …) are not given, it will start from zero by default.
+- The element with value of zero is the default item.
+If there is no zero value, then the first item is the default item.
+- To get the default item: ```default(WeekDay)```.
+In our example it is ```Sunday```
 - Usage: with dot notation ```var day = WeekDay.Wednesday;```
 - Note: type of day variable is WeekDay.
 It is cast-able to integer
 - To declare a byte Enum: ```public enum Weekday : byte {} ```